-- b.
-Tie a string to the uphill stake at ground level.
-Using a string level, level the string between the two stakes. - c.
+- c.
 Measure the length of the string between the stakes.
 This is the run or length. - d.
 On the downhill stake, measure the height from the ground to the string.
 This is the rise or height. - e.
 Divide the rise by the run and then multiply the result by 100.
 This is the slope.

-SLOPE (%) = (RISE \div RUN) X 100
+SLOPE (%) = (RISE ÷ RUN) X 100

-STEP 4.
-Ponding depth.
+STEP 4 - Ponding depth.
 Use the slope to determine the corresponding rain garden ponding depth in Table 2.
 The ponding depth is the distance between the top of the mulch layer and the top of the rain garden outlet.